CorndelWithSoftwire/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 Now you've got the CEO happy it's time to start creating a local development environment.
 We've started you off by creating a skeleton [Vagrantfile](./Vagrantfile) with some hints as to what different steps there are.

 Run `vagrant up` in a directory containing a file called `Vagrantfile` and it will create a VM based on that file's instructions.
-By default, any files in the current directory will also sync the current folder with a folder at `/vagrant` inside the VM.
+By default, any files in the current directory will also sync with a folder at `/vagrant` inside the VM.

 So to give the Vagrant VM a copy of the `webapp` and `cliapp` executables, you need to copy them from your remote VM into the same folder as your Vagrantfile.